 Manuela Davies-Vengoechea (she/her)

-Manuela is in her third year studying Fine Art with Painting at the Glasgow School of Art.
-She is a dedicated class rep and has been during her university and high school career, with a focus on improving the student learning experience and environment.
-She led the International Committee at the Edinburgh Academy, organising cultural events and public speaking opportunities.
+Manuela is in her fourth and final year of Fine Art at the Glasgow School of Art.
+She is currently the Lead Rep for the School of Fine Art, and has been a class rep for the past few years.
+She was also a class rep throughout high school, focussed on improving the student learning experience and social environment.
+Manuela led the International Committee at the Edinburgh Academy, organising cultural events and public speaking opportunities.
 She participated in the Confucius Institute regional public speaking competition in Edinburgh, and became well known within the Edinburgh Academy for leading the discussion on student wellbeing and current social issues.
-She also led the CCF RAF (cadets) section as Flight Sergeant, having command of a group of 20 younger cadets, during which time, she completed the Methods of Instructor Training (MoIT) course.
-Last year, she organised groups to push for and eventually achieve a reinstatement of life drawing classes and taught skills in her university, to the benefit of the whole School of Fine Art.
-This year, she is excited to also step into the role of Associate Trainer with sparqs.
+She also led the CCF RAF (cadets) section as Flight Sergeant, responsible for a group of 20 younger cadets completing cadet exams, during which time, she completed the Methods of Instructor Training (MoIT) course.
+This is Manuela’s second year as a sparqs Associate Trainer, a position to which she brings lots of enthusiasm and an openness to learning.

 Sarah Calder (she/her)